coff33ninja/AI-BOOKMARKS-MANAGER/README.md

 *   **Import/Export:** Support for importing from and exporting to common bookmark formats (e.g., HTML).
 *   **User-friendly Interface:** Intuitive design for easy navigation and management.

+## Project Status

+This project is currently in the **Testing Phase**.
+We are actively working on refining its features and ensuring stability.

+It aims to be an improved and more intelligent solution compared to previous attempts, such as [coff33ninja/bookmark-manager](https://github.com/coff33ninja/bookmark-manager).
+Feedback during this phase is highly appreciated!

+## Screenshots

+*(Screenshots will be added here once the user interface is further developed and finalized.)*

 ## Tech Stack (Example)

 This project might utilize a combination of technologies such as: